Abhijeetbyte/VSManalyser/README.md

 Download [main](VSManalyser.py ) **python** file

-Run the script, you need to install the following Python packages:
+To run the script, you need to install the following Python packages:

 ```sh
 pip install numpy